 48. Objections to enrolment

-(1) Any name on the roll may be objected to —
+(1) Any name on the roll for a district may be objected to —

 (a) by an elector enrolled on the same roll; or

 (b) by an enrolment officer if the enrolment officer has reason to believe that the name should not be retained on the roll.